Islam in Canada: Opinion held by Muslims

 In a 2016 Environics poll, 83% of Muslims were "very proud" to be Canadian, compared with 73% of non-Muslim Canadians who said the same thing.
 Canadian Muslims reported "Canada's freedom and democracy" as the greatest source of pride, and "multiculturalism and diversity" as the second greatest.
 94% of Canadian Muslims reported a "strong" or "very strong" sense of belonging to Canada.
 78% of Canadian Muslims attend mosque at least once a week.
 73% of women wear some sort of head-covering in public (58% wear the hijab, 13% wear the chador and 2% wear the niqab).

 Both pride in being Canadian and having a strong sense of belonging had increased in Canadian Muslims as compared to a 2006 survey.
 Mosque attendance and wearing a head covering in public had also increased since the 2006 survey.

-As per the Environics poll, 36% of the Canadian Muslims agreed with the statement homosexuality should be accepted by society which is lower than the general population (80%).
-However, the acceptance was higher among Muslims born in Canada (52%) and among young Canadian Muslims (47%).
-The groups that mostly showed unacceptance of homosexuality were the older age group 45 to 59 (55%) and the lowest income group (56%).

 Opinion on Muslims

 According to the surveys conducted by the Angus Reid Institute (ARI), 24% of the Canadians had a favorable opinion of Islam in 2013 which increased to 34% in the 2016 survey and in Quebec, it increased from 16% in 2013 to 32% in 2016.

 A majority (75%) of the Canadians strongly support allowing Muslim women to wear hijab in public.
-However, the wearing of full face and body covering niqab and burka is strongly opposed.
+However, the wearing of full face and body covering niqab and burqa is strongly opposed.
 Only three-in-ten Canadians are supportive of it.

 Politics

-The Liberal Party (45%) voters and New Democratic Party voters (42%) have more favourable opinion on Muslims, than compared to Conservative Party voters (24%).
+The Liberal Party (45%) voters and New Democratic Party (42%) voters have more favourable opinion on Muslims, than compared to Conservative Party voters (24%).

-In 2023 the Canadian Muslim donor group known as the Network-100 GTA consisting of 400 working professionals pulled financial support from the Liberal Party, who had received over $20,000 prior since 2014, due to residing Prime Minister Justin Trudeau’s refusal to call for a ceasefire in the Gaza war.
+In 2023, the Canadian Muslim donor group known as the Network-100 GTA consisting of 400 working professionals pulled financial support from the Liberal Party, who had received over $20,000 prior since 2014, due to residing Prime Minister Justin Trudeau’s refusal to call for a ceasefire in the Gaza war.
 The National Council of Canadian Muslims made a statement during the holiday Ramadan in 2024 with the mention of MPs not being welcome in their places of worship until a ceasefire was enacted.

 A May 2024 poll showed 41% of Muslims intended to vote for the NDP, 31% for Liberals and 15% for the Conservatives.